Down East Wood Ducks Game Notes - vs. Charleston

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
 When the Wood Ducks steal a base, they are 63-30 on the season.
 Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (283) .
 Jayce Easley (69), Luisangel Acuña (44) lead the way for the Wood Ducks as their two primary and best base stealers.
 Alejandro Osuna (17), Angel Aponte (17), Keithron Moss (14), Xavier Valentin (12), Thomas Saggese (11), and Daniel Mateo (11) have also been active on the base paths this season.
 Every member of the active roster has at least one stolen base.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
-Currently they have a 38-22 road record and are 31-25 at home.
+Currently they have a 38-22 road record and are 32-25 at home.
 When they suit up in their camo jerseys, the Wood Ducks have a 35-22 record overall, with an 8-8 record at home.
 Their green jersey owns the best winning percentage (.619) with a 13-8 record this season.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.
-Their primary home (white) jersey owns a 15-13 record this season.
-The Wood Ducks have a winning record with every jersey except in their home whites.
+Their primary home (white) jersey owns a 16-13 record this season.
+The Wood Ducks have a winning record with every jersey.

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
 Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
 The Woodies finished off August as their best month of the season, going 17-9 (.653) with a team ERA of 4.35.
 Down East outscored their opponents 153-130.